gradle/gradle/design-docs/tooling-api-improvements.md

     - A `GradleProject` for the specified project, not the root.
     - An `IdeaModule` for the specified project, not the root.
     - An `EclipseProject` for the specified project, not the root.
+- Cannot request a build model for a project:
+    - Cannot request a `BuildModel`.
+    - Cannot request a `BuildEnvironment`.
 - Client receives decent feedback when
     - Requests a model from an unknown project.
     - Requests an unknown model.